xiaoheiAh/hugo-theme-pure/README.md

 The file structure of `repo` is roughly referred to [hexo-theme-pure](https://github.com/cofess/hexo-theme-pure) and should be clearer.
 It can be modified according to your needs.
 If you look at the file structure a little, you will find that the function has not been implemented.

+## Changelog

+1. [2019-11-19] Add `mainSections` param to avoid hard code.You can set this param to choose which directory under your content folder you want to render. `posts` by default.
+You can also unset it,but there seems have some problem.

 ## Screenshots

 ![](https://raw.githubusercontent.com/xiaoheiAh/hugo-theme-pure/master/images/grey.png)